9 Best Water Guns: Be Prepared For The Inevitable Squirt Gun Attack

 Summer is fast approaching.
 For some families that means a relaxing trip to the beach, heading off to camp, or eating ice cream when it’s seasonally appropriate.
 For your kids, it means war.
-Arm your tiny troops with these these Weapons Of Mass Hydration.
+Arm your tiny troops with these Weapons Of Mass Hydration.
 There are hundreds of water pistols on the market, but the ones below are some of the most sophisticated squirt guns, drones, and launchers on the market.
 Because, to paraphrase Samuel L. Jackson in Jackie Brown, when you absolutely, positively have to [soak] every motherf–ker in the room, accept no substitutes.

 Nerf Super Soaker Arctic Shock Water Blaster